cabinz/cbias/README.md

 Welcome to the official repo of Cbias! :D

-Cbias is the abbreviation of "a Compiler Built In A Semester", for commemorating the time we a three-member team spent together learning, coding and debugging in semester 2021-2022-2.
+Cbias is the abbreviation of "a Compiler Built In A Semester", for commemorating the time we, a three-member team spent together learning, coding and debugging in semester 2021-2022-2.

-As a product for contest, the compiler translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on a Raspberry Pi 4 Model B 4GB.
+As a 2nd prize awarded work in [CSCC compiler contest](https://compiler.educg.net/) 2022, the compiler translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on a Raspberry Pi 4 Model B 4GB.

+"A subset of C" is another reason for the project name "C Bias", with only partial features of C are biased out to be supported.

 This project is planned to serve as a teaching sample for BIT compiler courses starting in 2023.